-It is your responsibility to properly register your iClicker Reef device ina timely fashion.
+It is your responsibility to properly register your iClicker Reef device in a timely fashion.
 We will be using them for credit on the first Tuesday of class.
 It is also your responsibility to regularly check your iClicker grades for any discrepancies and bring them to my attention within one week of the assignment that is in question.

 Once you download the iclicker app (via the App Store or Google Play,or by visiting iclicker.com), you must connect your Reef account within our learning management system.
-To do this, you must navigate to the iClicker Sync link on the left hand menu bar in Canvas, select the link, then sign into your iClicker account from the window that opens.
-This will sync your clicker with the Canvas gradebook.
+Instructions to do so are located in the addendum at the end of the syllabus.
 It is also recommended that you enter your Clemson email (without the g ex. amyj@clemson.edu) accurately in the Student ID field of your iClicker profile.